tumainimosha/credit-info/README.md

 Remember
 * The WSDL url should end with a `?wsdl` suffix, don't forget to add this if you haven't already.
-* You need to first configure correct [Authentication](#authentication) details above for your respective environment, as the WSDL url secured with Basic Auth.
+* You need to first configure correct [Authentication](#authentication) details above for your respective environment, as the WSDL url is secured with Basic Auth.

 ### Response Caching